-The online RCT is conducted by the authors under the supervision of Prof. Sayantan Ghosal at The University of Glasgow funded by The College of Social Sciences (CoSS).
-This project aims to unearth any inspirational effects of monumental statues on children.
+The online RCT is conducted by the authors under the supervision of Prof. Sayantan Ghosal and funded by The College of Social Sciences (CoSS) in The University of Glasgow.
+The project aims to unearth any inspirational effects of monumental statues on children.
 The findings will contribute to growing literature on hope, aspirations, and role modelling.